This review compares the top five best strength and conditioning coach certifications.

 SCCC Practical exam

-Before taking the practical exam, one is required to submit a one-week training program for a particular sport as if they were handing this program over to an athletic.
+Before taking the practical exam, you must submit a one-week training program for a particular sport as if you were handing this program over to an athlete.

 - Strength and conditioning techniques and skills

 - Orally demonstrate knowledge of strength and conditioning

 Individuals also have to defend the one-week program they have designed for their imaginary athletics.